hdorgeval/puppeteer-core-controller/README.md

 Gets the number of found elements.

 The result may differ from one execution to another especially if targeted element is rendered lately because its data is based on some backend response.

 ---

+### click([options])

+- options: same object as [page.click(selector[, options])](https://github.com/puppeteer/puppeteer/blob/v2.1.0/docs/api.md#pageclickselector-options)

+  with an additional property: `timeoutInMilliseconds`.
+This option enables the click method to wait for the selector to appear in the DOM before attempting to click on it.
+Defaults to 30000 (30 seconds).

+- This method automatically waits for the selector to appear in the DOM:
+  - then hover over the selector;
+  - then waits for the selector to be enabled (ie: no disabled attribute)
+  - then clicks on the selector.

+---